 Calgary, a cosmopolitan city in Alberta, Canada, has many archery shops and ranges.
 Hence, it is easy to presume that Alberta has many archery enthusiasts.
-The province also has a variety of wildlife, so hunting is common, whether big-game or bird hunting.
+The province also has a variety of wildlife, so hunting, whether big-game or bird hunting, is common.

 Since hunters can use bows in hunting, they can still get quite dangerous, and people’s safety is always the authorities’ priority.